A Jealous God

 This intimates the love and care the Lord has for his own children (John 3:16), His hatred of idolatry and all false worship, His displeasure against idolaters, and that He resents everything that leads His beloved children to spiritual adultery and eventually death.
 Thus, the displeasure of God against all evil, because it destroys His dear children, is fitly called jealousy.

-To set one’s affections upon false gods of any kind, to place one’s trust in anything besides the Lord, is to “hate” God (v.
-6).
+To set one’s love upon false gods of any kind, to place one’s trust in anything besides the Lord, is to “hate” God (Exodus 20: 6).
 Those who do so inevitably bring trouble and suffering not only upon themselves but also upon those who come after them.
 God loves His children very much and he can’t bear to see them get destroyed by evil.

 Paul, also, provides an example of divine Jealousy in 2 Corinthians 11:2, “I feel a divine jealousy for you.”
 In what way was Paul jealous?
 Paul desired for the church to be fully committed to Christ.
 Therefore, his jealousy should be understood as a protecting of their relationship with God.